 As we briefly mentioned, there are many programmatic deals, and PD is one of them and involves 1:1 ad buying.
 Thus, the publisher sets the price, and the advertiser accepts or declines it.

-One such platform is Google Ad Manager, whereby the publisher sets the programmatic direct contract, and the advertiser either approves the terms or declines.
+One such platform is Google Ad Manager, where the publisher sets the programmatic direct contract, and the advertiser either approves the terms or declines them.

 Private Marketplace (PMP)

-This method is invite-only based since the publisher only selects a group of advertisers to bid against each other, and the highest bidder wins.
+This method is invite-only, since the publisher selects a group of advertisers to bid against each other, and the highest bidder wins.
 There are no middlemen; this method offers advertisers more control over their brand appearance.

 OpenX is a platform that offers real-time bidding, private marketplaces, and other programmatic deals, yet it is complex.